 Yes, it’s possible you still have to file state taxes even if you’re a digital nomad — it depends on the state you lived in prior to moving abroad.
 If you are unsure if you have a U.S. state tax obligation, we recommend consulting with an expat tax professional to ensure you stay compliant.

-9. There are hundreds of IRS forms and schedules—but these are the most commonly used when filing U.S. taxes for digital nomads
+9. There are hundreds of IRS forms and schedules — but these are the most used by remote workers abroad

 - Form 1040: The form each American files during tax season to report income to the IRS.